shellspec/website/index.md

 <script src="https://asciinema.org/a/357964.js" id="asciicast-357964" async data-cols="110" data-rows="26" data-t="999"></script>

+The combination of quick mode and pending is an efficient way to perform Test-Driven Development (TDD).
+Tests that are set on pending will be rerun on both failures and successes.
+This means that you can do a TDD cycle, RED -> GREEN -> REFACTOR.

 ### Parallel execution

 Execution speed is also important, and it runs at a comfortable speed that you cannot think of as a shell script.
 In addition, using parallel execution can reduce test execution time by executing multiple tests in parallel.